 Tax rates are going way up for proposed online gambling legislation in Michigan.

-Before advancing the Lawful Internet Gaming Act through the House Ways and Means Committee on Tuesday, Rep. Brandt Iden added a tiered tax structure that would reach as high as 26.25% for commercial casinos.
+Before advancing the Lawful Internet Gaming Act through the House Ways and Means Committee on Tuesday, Rep. Brandt Iden added a tiered tax structure that would reach as high as 26.25% for commercial casinos in Michigan.

 Iden made the change in an effort to gain support from Gov. Gretchen Whitmer and her administration, which has been elusive so far.